vijaysharm/ehyo-android/README.md

 + Ugly exception when no internet connection with dependency command

-+ Need to create/modify build.gradle if user wants to add a dependency to a build config that isn't explicitly defined.
-++ check GradleBuildDocument and ProjectRegistryBuilder

 ##Tasks
 + Show better version information
 ++ Better option description for usage